rromanotero/minios/README.md

 # Origins

 MiniOS was originally written as an instructional OS for teaching Operating Systems Labs at the University of Northern BC.
-This is more or less explained [here](http://embedntks.com/wp-content/uploads/2016/08/MiniOS-Defense-Slides.pptx).
-(Please note the version initially uploaded here is not exactly the same as the one referenced in the slides)
+The first version started on 2014, and it's being refined on every offering ever since.
+(Currently I'm teaching Operating Systems at BCIT and I'm trying to adapt the material for x86; task which is proving to be difficult)

 # Use

 The OS is intended to be delivered together with *a book showing step by step how to build MiniOS from scratch*.
 So you need to have the book to make sense of this code.

 How to get the book?
 Well, the book is for the most part complete, but my co-author (Dr. Alex Aravind) and me have been busy and are still working out the final details.
 Should you want a copy for academic purposes or just for yourself to build your own OS, feel free to send me an e-mail!

 # Can a microcontroller be used to teach Operating Systems?

 Yes (arguably).
-For three years we offered OS Labs for Computer Science students at the University of Northern BC (more details in the arXiv paper, see below).
+More details in the arXiv paper, see below.

 # MiniOS Apps